-- 5.3.2 Array Configuration The solar array cannot be reconfigured, without specific written permission of the Event Director.
-Reconfiguration is defined as changing the position or orientation of any portion of the array.
-Changing the position or orientation of the entire array, when stationary, is not considered reconfiguration.
-When stationary, the array may exceed the maximum height of the solar car so long as the array is not reconfigured. - 5.3.3 Reflector No reflector-type device can be used to enhance the collection capacity of the panel. - 5.3.4 Leads Leads extending from the solar array must be properly protected to eliminate shock hazards. - Battery In the interest of cost and standardization, only rechargeable, commercial production, lead-acid batteries are permitted (unless otherwise allowed in Section 10).
+- Battery In the interest of cost and standardization, only rechargeable, commercial production, lead-acid batteries are permitted (unless otherwise allowed in Section 10).
 The total battery capacity cannot exceed 5 kilowatt-hours at a 20 hour discharge rate.
 There is no limit applied to system voltage, number of cells, or modules.
 Capacitors can not be used to supplement the 5kwh battery capacity.
-Batteries may not be "supercharged" to exceed the 5 kwh limit.
+Batteries may not be "supercharged" to exceed the 5 kWh limit.
 "Supercharged" is defined as exceeding 16% of the nominal battery voltage (e.g. charging 12 volt nominal batteries to voltages over 14 volts).
 Manufacturer documentation must be provided for all battery types. - 5.4.1 Main/Propulsion Battery System Solar cars must be equipped with main/propulsion batteries to power the solar car.
 The main/propulsion battery system must be completely isolated from the supplemental system of the solar car.
 The main/propulsion battery pack may not be used to power anything other than propulsion devices. - 5.4.1.1 No Battery Reconfiguration Once the event has begun, the batteries in the main/propulsion battery box cannot be reconfigured without specific written permission of the Event Director.
-Reconfigured is defined as changing the connectivity of the individual batteries in the main/propulsion battery system. - 5.4.2 Main Battery Pack Fuse The main battery pack fuse must be placed first in series off the positive terminal of the main/propulsion battery system.
-(See subsequent diagrams for details.) - (a) When the battery pack fuse has been blown, the positive side of the Main Battery Pack must be completely isolated. - (b) Main Battery Pack Fuse must be rated as "Fast Blow" or "Very Fast Blow."

-- (c) Main Battery Pack fuse must be rated for no more than 125% of the expected current draw. - (d) Main Battery Pack fuse must be placed in an enclosure separate from any battery enclosures or power tracker enclosures that will completely contain the fuse in the event of an aggressive failure of the fuse.
-The fuse enclosure must be no more than 15cm from the outside of the Main/Propulsion Battery box where the positive lead exits the battery box. - (e) Manufacturer documentation must be provided for the Main Battery Pack fuse.
+Reconfigured is defined as changing the connectivity of the individual batteries in the main/propulsion battery system. - 5.4.2 Main Battery Pack Fuse The main battery pack fuse must be placed first in series off the positive or negative terminal of the main/propulsion battery system.
+(See subsequent diagrams for details.) - (a) When the battery pack fuse has been blown, the positive or negative side of the Main Battery Pack must be completely isolated. - (b) Main Battery Pack Fuse must be rated for the appropriate DC voltage.
+AC voltage ratings shall not be used to determine proper rating. - (c) Main Battery Pack fuse must be rated for no more than 125% of the expected peak current draw. - (d) Main Battery Pack fuse must be placed in an enclosure (hereafter "HV enclosure") separate from any battery enclosures or power tracker enclosures that will completely contain the fuse in the event of an aggressive failure of the fuse.
+The HV enclosure must be no more than 15cm from the outside of the Main/Propulsion Battery box where the lead exits the battery box. - (e) Manufacturer documentation must be provided for the Main Battery Pack fuse.